Ultimate-Teapot/Ultimate-Teapot/README.md

 Usage
 =====
-Clone the project, then use a virtual python environment with the latest version of Django and Django Extensions installed, then run manage.py with the runserver command.
+Clone the project, then use a virtual python environment with the latest version of Django, Django Extensions and pillow installed, then run manage.py with the runserver command.

 One may also run ./manage.py tests to run the unit tests.